attestantio/vouch/docs/feerecipient.md

 _i.e._ an entry for each requested index with details of the fee recipient address.

-Each time Vouch fetches this information it will replace the old data with it, allowing the remote endpoint to use
+Each time Vouch fetches this information it will replace the old data with the information received.
+This provides maximum flexibility for situations where the fee recipient may change over time, and can update the fee recipient without requiring a restart of Vouch.

+*Note that if both the remote and static fee recipient providers are configured then the remote provider will be used.*

 # Which to use?
 If you are running Vouch in an environment where you own all validators then you can set a default fee recipient; no further configuration is required.